 Some top-tier airline co-branded credit cards like the Delta SkyMiles® Reserve American Express Card, the United Club Infinite Card, and the Citi® / AAdvantage® Executive World Elite™ Mastercard® will get you into their own lounges.
 But then you’re tied to that one airline, often paying the same or a similar hefty annual fee as one of these cards that will open far more lounge doors.

-But which one should you choose: The Amex Platinum or the Chase Sapphire Reserve card?
+But which one should you choose: The Amex Platinum, Capital One Venture X, or the Chase Sapphire Reserve card?
 The answer will be different for everybody.
-Both cards earn two of our favorite flexible points currencies: American Express Membership Rewards and Chase Ultimate Rewards Points.
+All three cards earn you ultra-valuable flexible points currencies: American Express Membership Rewards, Capital One Venture Miles, and Chase Ultimate Rewards Points.
 Travelers should weigh these cards based on a number of factors, including location, airline status, future travel plans, and more.

 There’s no denying that the American Express Platinum Card is the most powerful among the credit cards with airport lounge access.
 If that’s your primary consideration for one of these top-tier cards, it’s the clear winner.
-But the Chase Sapphire Reserve has other advantages like an easy-to-use travel credit that makes the effective annual fee cost cheaper and easier to justify.
+But the Capital One Venture X also provides great lounge access at a much cheaper annual fee cost of only $395.

-If you spend a lot of time in airports, one of these two credit cards with airport lounge access will drastically improve your experience.
-Whether you value Chase Ultimate Rewards or American Express Membership Rewards (or both), holding one of these two credit cards can help you get the most out of your next trip through the airport.
+If you spend a lot of time in airports, one of these three credit cards with airport lounge access will drastically improve your experience.
+Whether you value Chase Ultimate Rewards, Capital One Venture Miles, or American Express Membership Rewards (or all three), holding one of these credit cards can help you get the most out of your next trip through the airport.